Jeanne Brousse: Biography

-During the war (1939-1945)
+During the war (1939–1945)

 After doing some other work, Maurier became a civil servant at the local Haute-Savoie prefecture in Annecy.
 She was assigned to the Refugee Naturalization Service, initially as an assistant, and later as a full-fledged employee.
 In 1941, she joined the newly created Refugee Service, which had been designed to help people who were just arriving to the region.
 She relayed safe passages information to Jews who were arrested once they are discovered upon arrival at the train station.
 In November 1942, a woman by the name of Suzanne Aron approached her for help with her ID cards.
-Her husband, Francis Aron, a reserve officer in the army who was injured in 1940 and received the Legion of Honor, had burnt their ID papers so that, as Jews, they would have to wear the yellow star.
+Her husband, Francis Aron, a reserve officer in the army who was injured in 1940 and received the Legion of Honor, had burnt their ID papers so that, as Jews, they wouldn't have to wear the yellow star.
 Suzanne Aron also needed ID cards for the three daughters of Henri Schilli, the rabbi of Valence, France, who were under her care.
 In the same year, Maurier was also providing false documents to Father Camille Folliet, a chaplain for the Catholic youth movement who was helping Jews cross the border.
 During this time, she was recorded a secretary at the Annecy prefecture.

 Maurier began to make fake ID cards, four of them under the name Caron, and three for the Schilli daughters under the name Sureau.
 The girls, as well as the Aron children, found a hiding place in the farm belonging to Jeanne's maternal grandparents.

 By February 1943, Maurier was helping young men born in 1919, 1920, and 1921 to escape the call for mandatory service.
 Through her job at the prefecture, she obtained a night pass, which allowed her to travel past curfew.
 After seeing at work the names of the young men who were to be summoned for mandatory service, she took advantage of her night pass in order to go and warn the families.
 During that period, men started to arrive from other regions to hide in the mountains.
 She provided them with fake ID cards, which listed their place of birth as either being a French city that had been bombed, or a town in North Africa, in order that their civil status could not be verified.

 In March 1943, Maurier met Geneviève de Gaulle, who was looking for someone who could distribute newspapers clandestinely.
 She helped de Gaulle furnish falsified documents to the men who refused to comply with mandatory service.
 She helped refugees cross the border into Switzerland with the assistance of some of the Annemasse-Geneva railroad workers, the Protestant community in Annemasse, and the wife of the Protestant pastor, Jeanne Bach.

 In September 1944, Maurier married Jean Brousse, a colleague from the prefecture who worked in the office of the prefect.
 He had previously been imprisoned, along with other men, during a French militia raid.